conaitus/conaitus/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a game for Game Off 2023
+- 🔭 I’m currently working on Side Projects
 - 🌱 I’m currently learning Game Engines and Minecraft modding
 - 📫 How to reach me: email or Discord (conaitus)